 The 2014 Land Rover LR4 is ranked:

-Though reviewers appreciate the 2014 Land Rover LR4's extreme off-road capability and luxurious interior, most agree that other luxury midsize SUVs’ better performance and fuel economy make more sense for most buyers.
+Though automotive critics appreciate the 2014 Land Rover LR4's extreme off-road capability and luxurious interior, most agree that other luxury midsize SUVs’ better performance and fuel economy make more sense for most buyers.

-The 2014 Land Rover LR4 is powered by a 3.0-liter supercharged V6 engine and an eight-speed automatic transmission, which are both new for 2014.
-Reviewers say it has plenty of power to get the LR4 moving.
+The LR4 is powered by a 3.0-liter supercharged V6 engine and an eight-speed automatic transmission, which are both new for 2014.
+Test drivers say it has plenty of power to get the LR4 moving.
 On the pavement, reviewers say the LR4 handles well for a tall and rugged SUV, but they report that crossovers in the class are more nimble.
 Off-road, however, reviewers say the LR4 is tough to beat, thanks to a standard four-wheel drive system and a number of high-tech systems that make tough trails easy to handle.

 - "The Land Rover LR4 SUV mixes off-road capability with on-road refinement and provides occupants with numerous luxury amenities." -- Cars.com

 - "The fact is, if you aren't smitten just by the history behind the Land Rover badge and you truly don't have that much use for the LR4's admittedly indisputable off-road proficiency, there are plenty of utility vehicles packed with the same kind of luxury treatment -- they just lean more toward the ‘crossover’ portion of the luxury-SUV spectrum." -- Edmunds (2013)

 - "Meager fuel economy and a history of questionable reliability have cast a shadow over the Land Rover LR4.
 If hard-core off-roading is low on your priority list, take a look at the Audi Q7 diesel, Infiniti JX, Porsche Cayenne Diesel, or Lexus RX." -- Kelley Blue Book (2013)